-For the fiscal year ending December 31, 2021 the CEO of Kootenay Savings Credit Union received a compensation package that includes the following:
+For the fiscal year ending December 31, 2022 the CEO of Kootenay Savings Credit Union received a compensation package that includes the following:

-Base Annual salary \$294

-Bonus (Short term incentive) \$nil (see below)
+Base Annual salary \$ 247 Bonus (Short term incentive) \$7 (see below)

-Compensation for the CEO is intended to be aligned with the organization's overall short and long term objectives and results, be competitive within the credit union system and be affordable within the economic environment.
+Compensation for the CEO is intended to be aligned with the organization's overall short and long-term objectives and results, competitive within the credit union system and affordable within the economic environment.
+Brent Tremblay retired from the position of CEO effective May 31, 2022.
+Mark McLoughlin has been hired as the new CEO effective August 15, 2022.

-The CEO's base salary is determined by the Board of Directors.
-For the fiscal year ending December 31, 2021, the CEO received a base salary of \$294.
+The CEO's salary is determined by the Board of Directors.
+For the portions of the year worked, Brent received an actual salary of \$148, and Mark received an actual salary of \$99.

 The CEO has the opportunity to earn up to 35% of base annual salary as a short-term incentive bonus based on the achievement of financial, member, employee and community goals set out in our Member Experience Strategy.
-Based on 2021 performance goals and financial results, the CEO earned and accrued variable compensation that will be paid in 2022; additionally, a one-time bonus of \$20 was paid to recognize the CEO's extraordinary work on the ESU merger project.
+Brent received a variable compensation bonus of \$6.8 based on 2021 outcomes.

-The CEO receives the same non-cash benefits as all other Kootenay Savings employees.
-In 2021, the value of these Credit Union paid benefits was 10.77% of the CEO's annual base salary.
+Brent and Mark received the same non-cash benefits as all other Kootenay Savings employees.
+In 2022, the value of these Credit Union paid benefits was 14.94% and 19.94% of the CEO's base salary respectively.

-The CEO also participates in a Supplemental Employee Retirement Plan ("SERP"), which Central 1 established to compensate credit union employees whose benefits under the Pension Plan are restricted by limits imposed under the Income Tax Act.
-In 2021, the CEO received 3.68% of base annual salary through the SERP.
+Brent and Mark also participated in a Supplemental Employee Retirement Plan (SERP), which Central 1 established to compensate credit union employees whose benefits under the Pension Plan are restricted by limits imposed under the Income Tax Act.
+In 2022, Mark received 12.27% of base annual salary through the SERP.